 Massachusetts' 'AA+' rating reflects considerable economic resources and a record of prudent financial management.
 Credit strengths are tempered by a very heavy debt burden; net tax-supported debt equals about 9% of personal income and Fitch expects that debt levels will remain high.
 The Stable Outlook reflects the expectation that the Commonwealth will continue to act as needed to ensure budget balance and maintain an adequate budgeted reserve position.
 Fiscal 2011 tax revenues have overperformed budget estimates, and on Jan.
 18, 2011 the Commonwealth raised its revenue forecast for the year by \$706 million, to \$19.8 billion.
-Fiscal year-to-date revenues through January are 6.9% (baseline) above fiscal 2010 results, with income tax withholding collections up 6.1% year-over-year and sales and use taxes up 3.7% (both baseline).
+Fiscal year-to-date revenues through February are 6.5% (baseline) above fiscal 2010 results, just under revised estimates, with income tax withholding collections up 6.3% year-over-year and sales and use taxes up 3.6% (both baseline).
 A November 2010 ballot initiative to reduce the sales tax rate to 3% from 6.25%, which would have resulted in a significant reduction in revenues, failed.
 A much more limited ballot initiative to reverse the recent expansion of the sales tax to alcoholic beverages was approved by voters, for a revenue loss estimated at \$110 million annually.